tiger2005/KeyboardOverlay/README.md

 ## Settings

-You can change files in `/asserts` in order to modify the style of the keyboard.
+You can change files in `/asserts` in order to modify the style of the keyboard. **Notice**: if you are using releases, the directory should be in `/resources/app/`.

 ### options.json